-A university or college may enter several bridges in a regional competition.
-However, only the best one of those bridges may be invited to participate in the national contest.
+A university may enter several bridges in a regional competition.
+However, if both first and second places are won by the same university, then only the best one of that university's bridges will be invited to participate in the national contest, together with the highest ranked bridge entered by another university.